zsteinkamp/m4l-zs-Knobbler3/README.md

 If you just want to download and install the device, then go to the [frozen/](https://github.com/zsteinkamp/m4l-zs-Knobbler3/tree/main/frozen) directory and download the newest version there.
 Also download the newest `.tosc` file.
 You can also download them directly via the links in *Changelog* below.

+You will need to have the [TouchOSC](https://hexler.net/touchosc) app installed on your iPad and configured to talk with your computer, along with the appropriate `.tosc` file on the iPad.
+Instructions for that are below.

 If you want to use the non-frozen device (e.g. to do your own development) you will need to install the `zero.*` package.
 To do this, open the Package Manager in Max, then search for 'zero'.
 The package to install is called `zero` and it is published by Cycling '74.

 ### Changelog